ihmcrobotics/ihmc-pub-sub-group/Readme.md

 ### Native code Compilation

-This step is optional, the native libraries have been included in the source code repository.
+This section is for rebuilding the native side of the project.
+Compiled binaries have already been included in the source code repository.
+Therefore, this section is mainly for maintainers.

 FastRTPS is included as a Git submodule.
 Update the submodules to make sure FastRTPS is included: